 Careful planning, ongoing monitoring and adaptability to changing conditions can help your business thrive in any economic climate – whether you’re facing headwinds or harnessing tailwinds.

 Of course, it’s easier said than done, especially when simply running your business and serving your customers demands your attention.
-That’s why it pays to lean on financial advice and guidance from financial experts like CWB’s Samuel Chinniah and Samuel Cummings.
-They offer their take on how to keep your cash flowing when obstacles might tighten the taps.
+That’s why it pays to lean on financial advice and guidance from financial experts.

 Samuel Chinniah is a Senior-Vice President in CWB Wealth’s Toronto office.
 Working with executives and high-net-worth families, he provides comprehensive wealth management solutions, including aligning advanced planning to his clients’ lifestyle needs.
 His expertise also includes wealth management, tax and estate planning and retirement preparation.

-What are some basics of good cash flow management – and what specifically should business owners be doing in a downturn?
+Let's start with the basics.
+What are some best practices of good cash flow management – and what specifically should business owners be doing in a downturn?

 Here are some things you should always do as a course of good cash flow management: